 Using the Google network to gain an unfair traffic advantage in Shopping campaigns

-- Examples: Clicks or impressions generated by a merchant clicking on their own listings, automated clicking tools or traffic sources, robots, or other deceptive software, duplicate listings
+- Examples: Clicks or impressions generated by a retailer clicking on their own listings, automated clicking tools or traffic sources, robots, or other deceptive software; duplicate listings

 Gaming the Google network